taitep/ember-arch/spec.md

 offset to create the complete offset.

 `P` is the amount to change the stack pointer by.
-It is shifted left by `S` and the stack pointer is decreased by that amount after the data is written.
+It is shifted left by `S` and the stack pointer is decreased by that amount before the data is written.

 `O` is the base offset.
 When added to the shifted `OR` (the complete offset), it is added to the `SP` to create the address to write data to.